Longer daylight hours means more time outside. We are coming into the time of year that is crucial to our health all year long. But how so?

 A recent study at Harvard University also found other factors such as a person’s weight, age, skin colour, exposure to air pollution, location, use of sunscreen and having adequate levels of calcium could all affect their vitamin D status.
 If you are at risk because of any of these factors, taking extra care to supplement your diet and lifestyle with vitamin D could be crucial.

-With a good quality vitamin D supplement, you want to make sure you are getting D3, as this is the most biologically active form of vitamin D. If you’re taking our Everyday Health Pack you’ll be getting a very good maintenance level.
-The recommended daily dosage of BePure One and BePure Three provides 1600IU of vitamin D.
+With a good quality vitamin D supplement such as BePure Vit D Restore you want to make sure you are getting D3, as this is the most biologically active form of vitamin D.

 BACK TO TOP